steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 For the rest of this section, we concentrate on the core backend microservice.

 The core backend microservice encapsulates, as mentioned before, the API for the core booking userflow, so this is the microservice emitting the booking domain event.
-As described in the previous section (see: [domain model](#the-domain-model)), the booking domain event is raised when a customer books a service such as an oil change.
+As described in the previous section (see: [this section](#the-domain-model)), the booking domain event is raised when a customer books a service such as an oil change.
 The booking domain event is sent to a Kafka topic called _BookingEvent_.
 Different Kafka consumers are listening to the topic such as the account backend microservice or the CRM Kafka consumer.

 The account backend microservice stores the booking domain events per user in the micoservice's database to show a user her booking history in the account.
 The CRM Kafka consumer listens to the Kafka topic to store every booking in the CRM system.
 Here, you can already see that we can plug in a lot of other loosely coupled event-driven microservices to build other functionality in our application.
-The difficulties come with the management of the domain event messages which is described in more detail in the next section (see: the [technical perspective on domain events](#technical-perspective-on-domain-events)).
+The difficulties come with the management of the domain event messages which is described in more detail in the next section.

 ## Technical Perspective on Domain Events

-As mentioned, we decided to go with [Kafka](https://kafka.apache.org/) as an event broker (see: [architecture](#the-architecture)).
+As mentioned, we decided to go with [Kafka](https://kafka.apache.org/) as an event broker (see: [this section](#the-architecture)).
 Following the recommendation of Adam Bellmare in {% cite Bellemare2020 %}, we defined our domain event messages explicitely via [Protocol Buffers](https://developers.google.com/protocol-buffers) in a binary format.
 At the moment, we do not have a schema registry but are using a central repository storing all domain event message definitions.
 This, in general, works for now.